Frame, Decompose, Verify: Real Engineering with AI Agents

 L4 Deep debug / design Hypothesis-driven tracing across subsystems, or a real design decision “I have to form theories and test them”

-L5 Multi-part program Too big to hold as one problem — must be split into many sequenced, independently-checked pieces “This needs a plan, not a single sitting”
+L5 Multi-part program Too big to hold as one problem: many sequenced, independently-checked pieces “This needs a plan, not a single sitting”

 ┌─ FRAME ───────────────────────────────────────────────┐